lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ## CoAP code field

 The compression of the CoAP code field follows the same principle as for the CoAP type field.
-If the device plays a specific role, the set of code values can be splitted in two parts, the resquest codes with the 0 class and the response values.
+If the device plays a specific role, the set of code values can be split in two parts, the request codes with the 0 class and the response values.

 If the device implement only a CoAP client, the request code can be reduced to the set of request the client is able to process.